MicrosoftDocs/mixed-reality/mrtk-unity/features/spatial-awareness/scene-understanding.md

 ::: moniker range="= mrtkunity-2021-05"

 > [!NOTE]
 > The sample scene logs a `There is no active AsyncCoroutineRunner when an action is posted.` warning under certain circumstance due to the initialization/thread execution order.
-If you can confirm the `AsyncCoroutineRunner` component is attached to the "Demo Controller" GameObject and the component/GameObject stay enabled/active in the scene (the default case), the warning can be safely ignored.
+If you can confirm the `AsyncCoroutineRunner` component is attached to the "Demo Controller" GameObject and the component/GameObject stay enabled/active in the scene (the default case), the warning can be safely ignored. **However, when creating a new scene with Scene Understanding please make sure to create an empty GameObject at root and attach the `AsyncCoroutineRunner` script to it, otherwise Scene Understanding may not function properly.**
 ::: moniker-end

 #### Configuring the observer service